safir-srbd/test/test.md

 ### O M A R
 Omar omar omar

-### Safir the second in command.
+### Safir the nice human being
-Being the new boss in town.
+Being the new nice person in this world.